Harsh502s/Doodler-Game/README.md

 # Doodler-Game
-A Deep Learning Game which classifies upto 20 doodles.
+A Deep Learning Game which classifies 20 doodles.